animuslabs/boid-worker/README.md

 ## Prerequisites

-- You will need a Telos Testnet account with 10 TLOS staked to CPU and 1 to NET. <https://app.telos.net/testnet/developers>
+- You will need a Telos  account with 10 TLOS staked to CPU and 1 to NET. <https://app.telos.net/testnet/developers>
-- You need tesnet BOID tokens, earn them by running the testnet app or ask for free tokens from boid devs in social channels.

 ## Setup
 There are 2 ways to setup a Boid Worker, barebone in a VM or via a Docker container.